-The term "medical device" refers to just about any device used by medical practitioners to treat a disease, illness, injury, or disability.
-Some examples of medical devices that have run into medical and legal problems in recent years include:
+The term "medical device" refers to just about any implant, device, monitor, or machine used by medical practitioners to treat a disease, illness, injury, or disability.
+Examples include:

-Medical devices with a defective design.
-These are medical devices that were properly manufactured but have an unreasonably dangerous design that result in injury.
-Sometimes, a medical device will have been on the market for a long time before causing serious injuries, typically because the device breaks down in some way.
-In some cases, the victims may claim that the manufacturer knew of the danger but deliberately concealed it or delayed taking the product off the market.
-If the victims can prove this, they may get more money in the form of punitive damages.
-(To learn more about punitive damages, read Nolo's article Damages in Defective Product Cases.)
+Sometimes, a medical device will have been on the market for a long time before causing serious injuries, typically because the device breaks down in some way over time.
+In some cases, the plaintiffs may claim that the manufacturer knew of the danger but deliberately concealed it or delayed taking the product off the market.

-Defectively marketed medical devices.
-The "marketing" of a medical device refers to any recommendation, warning (or lack of a warning), or instruction concerning the use of that medical device by a potential defendant.
-This category of claims involves anything from a failure to provide adequate or accurate warnings regarding the danger posed by the medical device to a failure to provide adequate instructions regarding its safe and appropriate use.
 The "bad advice" may have been given by the manufacturer or by a doctor, hospital, sales rep, or other medical provider.
-Or the "defective" marketing may involve sophisticated sales pitches targeting the medical profession -- you may never have seen the ad.
+Or the "defective" marketing may involve sophisticated sales pitches targeting the medical profession, meaning the patient may never have seen the ad.

-Make sure you include all potential defendants in your claim.
-Consider every person or entity involved in the "chain of distribution" of a medical device -- that is, the path the medical device took from the manufacturer to the consumer.
-(To learn more about identifying defendants in general, and the chain of distribution, read Nolo's article Defective Product Liability Claims: Who to Sue?)
+Defendants in a product liability case can include almost any person or entity involved in the "chain of distribution" of a medical device—that is, the path the medical device took from the manufacturer to the patient.
+Learn more about who can be sued in a product liability case.

 Manufacturer.
-Because of the huge market for medical devices and the technical challenges involved in developing new medical equipment, the manufacturer is typically a large company.
+Because of the huge market for medical devices and the technical challenges involved in developing new medical equipment, device manufacturers are typically large companies.
 This is generally good news if you're seeking compensation for your injuries, although it is also true that these companies inevitably retain teams of high-priced lawyers to defend such cases.

 Hospital or clinic.
 Any company, including a hospital or a clinic, that was part of the chain of distribution between the manufacturer of the medical device and you may be liable for your injuries.